philliperod/notes/shapeup/notes/chapter_5.md

 As shapers, you should think less about the ultimate design and more about basic quality and risk.
 With a compromised concept, you get to keep all the elements that made the project worth doing and cut off a big risk.
 <br/>

+#### Declare Out Of Bounds

+As the team goes through scope hammering, this will improve their work when looking for all use cases to cover and what deems to be necessary.
+But it's still a good idea to call out any cases you aren't supporting to keep the projct well within the timeframe.

+This is in a case you may have a different idea that might solve a certain case of where this kind of behavior might make sense.
+Deciding on the purpose of the project with its core value will help narrow down your focus to center on the initial purpose.
+You can explicitly mark off the idea as "out of bounds" for the project and focus on the win you want.